NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 ## Example

-Using NRPMD we can reproduce the figure 3a in the 2019 paper of Chowdhury and Huo ([Chowdhury2019](@cite)).
+Using NRPMD we can reproduce the Fig. 3a in the 2019 paper of Chowdhury and Huo ([Chowdhury2019](@cite)).

 First we generate a thermal ring polymer distribution in a harmonic potential.